 Units form the qualification and the standard that must be achieved in order to be awarded each unit.
 This is covered within the learning outcomes, assessment criteria and the indicative content that form part of the delivery.
-BIIAB Qualifications Limited includes the mandatory units within this guidance document and makes all optional units available in the Unit Pack on the Customer Management System (CMS).
+BIIAB Qualifications Limited includes the mandatory units within this guidance document and makes all optional units available in the Unit Pack on the website.